Celebrating excellence in the preservation, presentation, understanding and appreciation of automotive heritage.

 The Automotive Heritage Journalism Awards

-- Best Facility Story – Museum, Race Track, Proving Grounds, etc
+- Facility – Museum, Race Track, Proving Grounds, etc.

-Entries must have been printed, streamed, posted, or in any way produced for public consumption during the previous calendar year.
-Some category overlap may occur.
-Entrants will decide what category to enter.
-Entries must relate in some way to the topic of automotive heritage, but the organizers intent is to be inclusive.
+Entries must be original work that was printed, streamed, posted, or in any way released for public consumption during the CALENDAR YEAR 2020.
+Entries can only be entered in a single category, chosen by the entrant.
+Entries must relate to the topic of automotive heritage, and while the organizers intent is to be inclusive, the entries should cover subject matter that is at least 20 years old.
+Stories should be available online until at least early July to be accessed by the judges.
+Books or other entries not online can be entered by making arrangements with the organizers at the “Contact Us” link on this site.
 Entrants have an opportunity to describe their entry during the submission process, and we encourage that.
 If the organizers deem an entry ineligible for any reason it will be returned with a refund of the entry fee.

 Entries will only be accepted on the website via the online form.
 This website is secured with 256-bit encryption behind a secure socket layer, all entry fees must be submitted on the website at the time of entry submission.
 Certain file types accepted as follows: